 Speaking of the ACT Label, can you us tell more about it?
 And what impact can it bring

 A.P.: The ACT label is an eco-nutrition label for lab products.
-It provides transparency around the environmental impact of manufacturing, using, and disposing of laboratory equipment, consumables, and chemicals.
+It provides transparency around the environmental impact of manufacturing, using perfect laboratory equipment like ductless fume hood, consumables, and chemicals.
 The label employs a simple 1-10 scale for each category, in which 1 represents the least environmental impact, and 10 is the highest impact.
 So it’s a really easy way for people to compare the impact of a product.

 We see the ACT label as being a tool for scientists, procurement specialists, and manufacturers.
 By providing precise, third-party verified data about a product, scientist, and procurement specialists can finally start to make purchasing decisions on the basis of sustainability (along with performance and price).
 Once that happens, we expect the market to naturally begin to prioritize sustainability in product development, which will, in turn, result in a product that is better for the environment.
 In addition, manufacturers who go through the process of obtaining a label experience the benefit of having a third-party auditor provide feedback on areas of improvement.

 How do you make sure that information of ACT Label is accurate and reliable?

 A.P.: We require in-depth information, and we do an audit of all the information that we require as well.
 For example if a manufacturer claims that they have a product that contains recycled material, we require documentation either from the supplier of that material or from the third-party that confirms that the material actually contains recycled content.
 In addition we request that the manufacturer supply us with information about the weight of the recycled content in the product.There is a lot of documentation and supportive information.
 We try to distill it down to make it easier for people to read, but behind it is a wealth of information: usually, fifty to a hundred pages of documentation, because we want to make sure that the information we are getting is real and vetted as best we can.